Surgery for Congenital Heart Defects in Children

 Fortunately, many congenital heart defects can be corrected with a single surgery performed in early infancy.
 Complex heart defects may require a series of operations, starting in the first months of life and ending at about age three.

-At NYU Langone, we have a survival rate of more than 98 percent for congenital cardiac procedures, with a 100 percent survival rate from 2009 to 2014 for these complex heart repairs: the arterial switch operation with ventricular septal defect (VSD) repair for transposition of the great arteries, repair of interrupted aortic arch with VSD, truncus arteriosus, repair of total anomalous pulmonary venous connection, and the Fontan procedure for complex single ventricle heart defects such as hypoplastic left heart syndrome (HLHS).
+Hassenfeld Children's Hospital has a survival rate of more than 98 percent for congenital cardiac procedures and a 100 percent survival rate from 2009 to 2014 for these complex heart repairs: the arterial switch operation with ventricular septal defect (VSD) repair for transposition of the great arteries, repair of interrupted aortic arch with VSD, truncus arteriosus, repair of total anomalous pulmonary venous connection, and the Fontan procedure for complex single ventricle heart defects such as hypoplastic left heart syndrome (HLHS).

 What to Expect for Your Child’s Heart Surgery